 - The University Library’s Information and Digital Literacy pages includes tutorials on understanding plagiarism.
 See these here.

 - 301, the Student Skills and Development Centre also provides links to useful resources on paraphrasing and proof-reading.

 SEAS Procedures on Plagiarism

-Both plagiarism and collusion are forbidden.
-Students are warned that the piece of work affected may be given a grade of zero, which in some cases will entail failure in the relevant module.
-The student may also be referred to the Discipline Committee.
+We take plagiarism and collusion very seriously.
+Any piece of work affected by these may be given a grade of zero, which in some cases will entail failure in the relevant module.
+More serious cases will be treated as disciplinary matters.

 All incidences of plagiarism will be penalised.
 The penalties will depend on the extent of plagiarised material detected and the use that is made of it.
 If a marker suspects plagiarism, s/he will notify the Examinations Officer and make a thorough investigation of the affected work against the sources.
 More precisely:

 - Any assignment that is taken as a whole from another source will be treated as a disciplinary offence.
 The student will be asked to meet the Examinations Officer to explain their submission; reasonable notice (one week) will be given.
 A record will be made of the meeting and a copy of this record will be sent to the student.